-Based upon Pam's more than 25 years of experience with immigration trends, policies and numerous government agencies, she has developed access to key resources to provide effective and efficient counsel to many Fortune 500 organizations on corporate compliance matters and global migration needs.
+Based upon Pam's nearly 30 years of experience with immigration trends, policies and numerous government agencies, she has developed access to key resources to provide effective and efficient counsel to many Fortune 500 organizations on corporate compliance matters and global migration needs.
 Pam has also delivered corporate training programs and developed corporate immigration policies, procedures and best practices for implementation.
-She has appeared in proceedings in offices of the U.S. Department of Homeland Security (DHS) throughout the U.S. With her knowledge of the organizational structure and key personnel at many agencies, the history behind key immigration issues and her effective liaison skills, Pam is an exceptional advocate for her clients on key immigration issues with headquarters, district and field offices of the U.S. Citizenship and Immigration Services (CIS), U.S. Department of State (DOS), U.S. Immigration and Customs Enforcement (ICE), U.S. Customs & Border Protection (CBP), the U.S. Department of Justice's Office of Special Counsel for Unfair Immigration-Related Practices, the Social Security Administration, the Pennsylvania Department of Transportation and many other federal, state and foreign agencies involved in immigration-related matters.
+She has appeared in proceedings in offices of the U.S. Department of Homeland Security (DHS) throughout the U.S. With her knowledge of the organizational structure and key personnel at many agencies, the history behind major immigration trends and her effective liaison skills, Pam is an exceptional and strategic advocate for her clients on immigration issues with headquarters, district and field offices of the U.S. Citizenship and Immigration Services (CIS), U.S. Department of State (DOS), U.S. Immigration and Customs Enforcement (ICE), U.S. Customs & Border Protection (CBP), the U.S. Department of Justice's Office of Special Counsel for Unfair Immigration-Related Practices, the Social Security Administration and many other federal, state and foreign agencies involved in immigration-related matters.

 Areas of Concentration

-· Corporate planning of both permanent and temporary international transfers of personnel for multinational corporations in academic, consulting, engineering, financial, healthcare, legal, manufacturing, nonprofit, pharmaceutical, retail, scientific research, service, technology
+•Strategic corporate planning for permanent and temporary international transfers of personnel for multinational employers in academic, engineering, financial, health care, legal, manufacturing, nonprofit, pharmaceutical, retail, scientific research, service and technology fields

-· Obtaining temporary nonimmigrant visas and Permanent Residence based upon family relationships
+•Obtaining family-related immigration benefits including temporary nonimmigrant visas and Permanent Residence

-· Obtaining outbound visas in countries such as Argentina, Australia, Canada, Mexico, Qatar, the Kingdom of Saudi Arabia and the United Kingdom
+•Handling outbound immigration matters for countries such as Australia, Canada, Cayman Islands, Ireland, Mexico, New Zealand, Qatar, the Democratic Republic of Congo, the Kingdom of Saudi Arabia, St. Kitts and Nevis, Trinidad & Tobago and the United Kingdom